-Download the Port Network Authority of the Ionian Sea Three-Year Operational Plan 2023-2025 The Port of Taranto is an emerging destination in the cruise industry.
+The Port of Taranto is an emerging destination in the cruise industry.
 Taranto boasts a privileged position in the heart of the Mediterranean Sea, as it is beautifully set along Puglia region, the longest coastline of any region in mainland Italy.
 Puglia is nowadays becoming more and more popular as the region is witnessing a tourist boom: thousands of travelers from across the globe choose this high-end destination as they are falling head over heels for the pleasures of the unspoiled southern Italy.
 The Port of Taranto is a member of

-- From Taranto, the coast embraces the Ionian Sea and overlooks the beauties of a land rich in history, culture and natural wonders of great interest. - Southern Italy is around the corner and the crystal waters of the Med will easily take travelers on adventures along the unexplored coasts of Albania, Croatia, Greece and Montenegro which, in the recent years, have experienced a massive increase in foreign tourism. - Taranto is the ideal destination for bringing the Italian West and the East coasts together during a cruise in the Med.
+- The competitive and strategic position of the port of Taranto in the Mediterranean basin makes it the ideal hub for discovering the main destinations of Southern Italy and its surrounding areas. - From Taranto, the coast embraces the Ionian Sea and overlooks the beauties of a land rich in history, culture and natural wonders of great interest. - Southern Italy is around the corner and the crystal waters of the Med will easily take travelers on adventures along the unexplored coasts of Albania, Croatia, Greece and Montenegro which, in the recent years, have experienced a massive increase in foreign tourism. - Taranto is the ideal destination for bringing the Italian West and the East coasts together during a cruise in the Med.
 Thanks to its strategic position it would potentially be included in the itineraries of those cruise ships whose route maps seem to still have place for a new destination giving access to the unspoilt beauty of another slice of Italy. - Some of the best sea-spots in mainland Italy are in Taranto that is perfectly located on the beautiful Ionian Sea. - Cruising the Med from Taranto can be a good way to visit several places in one trip as the port can be considered as a new stopover between the major cruise destinations in Italy

-SUSTAINABLE CRUISE GROWTH STRATEGY Unleashing the potential of Taranto as a cruise destination Since 2013 the Port Network Authority of the Ionian Sea (PNAIS) has worked to promote cruise traffic in the framework of the strategy of diversification of port activities.
+SUSTAINABLE CRUISE GROWTH STRATEGY Unleashing the potential of Taranto as a cruise destination The Port Network Authority of the Ionian Sea (PNAIS) has been working since 2013 to promote cruise traffic in the framework of the strategy of diversification of port activities.
 The aim of the PNAIS is to implement a precise strategy to promote cruise destination Taranto and create new cruise tourism-reated business opportunities with the final goal to change the economic outlook of the port-city of Taranto, mainly related to the steel industry and oil refinery, and shape the future of Taranto.
 The Port Network Authority could leverage on a number of competitive factors, first of all the local cultural and natural heritage which make Taranto unique in the Mediterranean.
 The Port of Taranto is endowed with state-of-the-art infrastructure - having inaugurated only in November 2021 the new East Side of the Pier 1, the new berthing point for cruise ships.
 Furthermore, Taranto is strategically connected to 3 main airports by bottleneck-free roads allowing the opportunity to develop fly&cruise services.